cl2871/micro-services-demo/README.md

 ### Auth

-Get access token from the authorization server
+To get access token from the authorization server, send a request with a client_id (reader) and client_secret (readerSecret) to a URI.
+The grant_type used here is the password grant.

 ```
 curl reader:readerSecret@localhost:9999/oauth/token -d grant_type=password -d username=user -d password=secret
 ```

-Passing token
+After getting an access token from the previous step, pass it in as a Bearer token.

 ```
 curl -H "Authorization: Bearer $token" localhost:8081/noodles